Is it ok to quit a job while still in training or just started?

 It is ok to quit a job after a week if you got a better offer or you’re just not happy.
-It is in both your employer’s and your best interest if you quit a job that you are not satisfied with.
-Quitting your job now is usually preferable than quitting your job later.
+It is in your employer’s and your best interest if you quit a job you are not satisfied with.
+Quitting your job now is usually preferable to quitting your job later.

-In some cases, you may have gotten a better offer after accepting a job at a new company.
-You do not have to feel guilty about taking higher pay, because money is why you work.
+Sometimes, you may have gotten a better offer after accepting a job at a new company.
+You do not have to feel guilty about taking higher pay because money is why you work.

 Alternatively, you can present the other company’s offer to your current employer.
 The employer may decide to match the higher pay or benefits.
 Either way, you’re getting the best deal because you have a guaranteed higher paying job available.

-You should also consider quitting a job if you are not happy and hate your new job.
-A company wants an employee who wants to work, because happy employees produce better work.
-You’re not doing the company, or yourself, any favors by sticking around.
+You should also consider quitting a job if you are not happy and hate your new career.
+A company wants an employee who wants to work because happy employees produce better work.
+You’re not doing the company or yourself any favors by sticking around.

-Quitting your job, even after one day, is preferable than sticking around for months before quitting.
+Even after one day, quitting your job is preferable to sticking around for months before quitting.
 An employer may have passed over other qualified candidates to hire you.
 You can leave the position and give someone else a chance.

 How do you quit a job that is not a good fit?

 Quit a job that is not a good fit by having a brief conversation with your manager.
 Explain that you don’t think the job will be a good fit and that you’re thankful for the position, but you don’t want to waste the company’s time.
-Offer your 2 weeks notice, but tell your boss you would understand if they would like to set your end date.
+Offer your two weeks’ notice, but tell your boss you would understand if they would like to set your end date.

 In most cases, you will not need to present a letter of resignation for a job that is not a good fit and which you just started.
 An example resignation letter for a job that is not a good fit could be as simple as:

 Thank you for the opportunity to work for [company].
 I have appreciated the opportunity to meet and work with everyone at [company].
-However, I do not see this position as something I would like to do long-term, and I would like to offer my 2 weeks notice.
+However, I do not see this position as something I would like to do long-term, and I would like to offer my two weeks’ notice.